Purchasing a Burn Permit

 For more information and safety tips please follow the latest alerts from the Prince Edward County Fire & Rescue, email us at email@example.com or call us at 613.476.2345.

-For Safety Tips, you can also consult this document outlining the things to remember when you have a fire.
+Read this document for safety tips and things to remember when you have a fire.

 When Do You NOT Require a Burning Permit?